Skip to main content

 Appeal or move on

-If it's worth fighting, we draft your appeal citing the specific legal grounds that win.
+If it's worth fighting, we build your case — the specific legal grounds and case law that win.
 You file it yourself.

 Real legal citations.
 Proper structure.
-Not a generic template.
+Tribunal-grade grounds — not a generic template.

 Dear Sir or Madam,